dillonforrest/startup/_posts/2015-05-11-are-developers-bad-entrepreneurs.md

 - It's something I can become an expert in
 - It can be solved with engineering

 I want to be closer to the revenue because that's where enterprise customers are much more likely to spend their money.
-The second two criteria's purposes are more obvious.
+The second and third criteria's purposes are more obvious.
+The fourth is because I want my engineering background to multiply any future efforts.

 So now, I have a new set of challenges.
 What new problem do I want to become an expert in?
 How can I move closer to sales & marketing?
 Can I combine that with my existing engineering ability?